CarstenKoenig/FractalDrawingTurtle/README.md

 ## Setup/Run

+### F#

-On a *nix machine with mono installed you can just run it using
+On a *nix machine with mono/F# installed you can just run it using

     chmod +x run.sh
     ./run.sh

+### Elm
+With Elm installed just

+    cd elm
+    elm make --yes
+    elm make Main.elm

+then just open the generated `index.html` in your favorite browser

 ## Examples